maxking/docker-mailman/README.md

 # Change some configuration variables as mentioned above.
 $ docker-compose up -d
 ```

+Note that the web frontend in the mailman-web container is , by default, only
+configured to serve dymanic content.
+Anything static like stylesheets etc is
+expected to be served directly by the web server.
+The static content exists at
+`/opt/mailman/web/static` and should be _aliased_ to `/static/` in the web
+server configuration.

+See [the nginx configuration][17] as an example.

 This command will do several things, most importantly: